Baked Whole Epoisses De Bourgogne bubbling, gooey, pungent cheese.

 If you have enjoyed this recipe for Goddess Cheese Pine Nut Muffins you may also like these:

-No longer do you need to look at an oozing, gooey Goddess Cheese and wonder what to do with it.
-These Goddess Cheese Pine NutMuffins are sublime and as they don’t use a whole packet of cheese, leave you enough for your cheese and crackers.
+No longer do you need to look at an oozing, gooey leftover Goddess Cheese and wonder what to do with it.
+Instead you can make Goddess Cheese Pine NutMuffins and as they don’t use a whole packet of cheese, leave you enough for your cheese and crackers.

 This recipe started in my mind with the intent of using up leftover cheese.
 Oh no!
 These are so good I would happily buy the cheese to make them.